biocommons/hgvs/doc/source/getting_started.rst

 specifically exon structures, transcript alignments, and protein accessions.
 Right now, the only source of this data is via the BDI and UTA sister projects.
-(If you want more information on the architecture of HGVS, BDI, and UTA, see :doc:`architecture`.
+(If you want more information on the architecture of HGVS, BDI, and UTA, see :doc:`intro`.
 However, you don't really need to understand the architecture to use HGVS.)

 First, connect to UTA via BDI: